Asher Raby

 Asher Raby (אשר רבי; born 1946) is an Israeli serial killer.
-A mentally-ill religious fanatic, he killed five people in several attacks committed across the country from March to November 1979, with the most prominent of them being Philoumenos Hasapis, the Greek Orthodox hegumen of Jacob's Well.
+Subsequently declared insane, he killed five people in several attacks committed across Israel and the West Bank from March to November 1979, with the most prominent of them being Philoumenos Hasapis, the Greek Orthodox hegumen of Jacob's Well.
 Deemed unfit to stand trial for his crimes, he was acquitted by reason of insanity and confined to a psychiatric facility.

 Early life

 Asher Raby was born in Jerusalem, Mandatory Palestine in 1946, the eldest of six children born to Afghan Jewish immigrants.
-He spent his childhood and teenage years in Jerusalem, before the entire family eventually moved to Tel Aviv, settling in the city's Shapira neighborhood.
-Sometime after their move, Raby's father passed away, and he took over as the main caretaker for his underage siblings.
+He spent his childhood and teenage years in Jerusalem before the entire family moved to Tel Aviv, settling in the city's Shapira neighborhood.
+Sometime after their move, Raby's father died, and he took over as the main caretaker for his underage siblings.

-After becoming an adult, he joined the Israel Defense Forces' Communication Corps and later worked as a truck driver transporting construction materials, also serving as part of a reserve unit during the Yom Kippur War.
+After becoming an adult, he was drafted into the Israel Defense Forces, where he served in the C4I Corps.
+After his release, he worked as a truck driver transporting construction materials.
+He served as part of a reserve unit during the Yom Kippur War.
 After the war, his mental health rapidly deteriorated, resulting in Raby quitting his job and becoming very religious.
-According to neighbors, he would go out at night and cry over the destruction of the ancient Holy Temple, would not talk on Saturdays or drink tap water, instead harvesting rainwater from his yard.
+According to neighbours, he would go out at night and cry over the destruction of the ancient Holy Temple, would not talk on Saturdays or drink tap water, instead harvesting rainwater from his yard.
 His clothes were usually torn and slovenly, and he rarely bathed.
-At some point during the mid-1970s, he opened a grocery store, but sold it only three months later after the business failed.
+He sold his truck and car and donated most of the money to yeshivas, using the remainder to purchase a Torah scroll.
+At some point during the mid-1970s, he opened a grocery store but sold it only three months later after the business failed.